 Valley’s EMS operates three advanced life support (ALS) units that are in service 24 hours a day, 7 days a week, 365 days a year.
 Two of the units are referred to as “fly cars,” because they are non-transporting vehicles that are staffed by two highly-trained paramedics carrying all of the necessary equipment to manage life-threatening emergencies.
 A third ALS unit is staffed by two paramedics responding in an ambulance.
 The same equipment is utilized, but the unit allows for the transportation of a patient if needed.

-Valley’s 24-hour ambulance and three 12-hour ambulances are licensed to respond to 911 calls.
-Staffed by EMTs, these ambulances are not a replacement for the EMTs that generously volunteer from our surrounding towns, but rather serve as professional backup to assure that emergency care is available to anyone in need.
+The Valley Hospital Emergency Medical Services ambulances are licensed by the State of New Jersey, Department of Health to respond to 911 calls in Valley’s surrounding communities when requested.
+Our ambulances are staffed by Emergency Medical Technicians (EMTs) 24 hours a day, seven days a week.
+These ambulances are not a replacement for the EMTs that generously volunteer from our surrounding towns, but rather serve as professional backup to assure that emergency care is available to anyone in need.

 Our ambulances also provide non-emergent transportation of patients to or from The Valley Hospital or any of our healthcare locations.
 Fees for these services are reimbursable by most insurance companies.
-To make arrangements for a non-emergent transport, please call the Transport Coordinator’s office at 201-447-8000, ext.
-3370.
+To make arrangements for non-emergent transport, please call the Transport Coordinator’s office at 201-251-3370